ishangujarathi/namaste_react/README.md

 such as data from an API.
 It provides a way to specify a fallback UI (e.g., a loading spinner or a message) that is displayed while the data is being fetched.
 This is especially useful for making our application more user-friendly and responsive.

+Tailwind CSS -> Advanced technique of styling our webapp, which has inbuit classes, components, icons etc everything for styling our web apps.

+#Introduction to Higher Order Components in React:

+Higher Order Component is a function that takes a component and returns a component.
+It takes the component as input, enhances that component and returns it back.